KSanders7070/ERAM_2_GEOJSON/Program Overview.md

             - (Integer) The actual value to be assigned.
             - May be multiple.
       - `TextDefaultProperties`
+        - List of properties that are assigned to the following GeoMapSymbol objects that do not have overriding properties of their own.
+        - SymbolStyle and FilterGroup is of importance.
+        - Optional.
         - `BCGGroup`
+          - Ignore.
+          - Optional.
         - `Color`
+          - Ignore.
+          - Optional.
         - `FontSize`
+          - Ignore.
+          - Optional.
         - `Underline`
+          - Ignore.
+          - Optional.
         - `DisplaySetting`
+          - Ignore.
+          - Optional.
         - `XPixelOffset`
+          - Ignore.
+          - Optional.
         - `YPixelOffset`
+          - Ignore.
+          - Optional.
         - `GeoTextFilters`
+          - Single or group of filters to be assigned to the text.
+          - May be multiple.
+          - Optional.
           - `FilterGroup`
+            - (Integer) The actual value to be assigned.
+            - May be multiple.
       - `GeoMapLine`
         - `LineObjectId`
         - `StartLatitude`